Category Archives: Articles

 Food comping should only be used in extreme cases.
 By comping food, you train your customers to expect it.
 Then when you don’t, they’re dissapointed for not getting something they wouldn’t have gotten at another restaurant anyways.

-A customer that simply orders something they end up not liking, not because it was bad, but because it doesn't suit their taste, is never someone whose meal should be comped in my opinion.
+A customer that simply orders something they end up not liking, not because it was bad, but because it doesn’t suit their taste, is never someone whose meal should be comped in my opinion.
+Along with other complaints from customers who eat most or all their meal, or do not have enough of an appetite to let you make them something else, you should be offering these people some sort of bounce back offer instead of a comp.

 I’m not sure where this list originally came from and I don’t take credit for it myself.
 I didn’t create.
 However, it is a great list of 50 ways employees can steal from your cash register or POS.
 As long as there is cash involved in transactions in the restaurant/food service industry, there will be theft.
 For every possible technique to prevent theft, there is another to get around that prevention method.